-- Progress on control electronics compatible with scaling up quantum systems to 1000+ qubits; - Higher density of control channels; - Improve noise performance of electronic devices that control and readout quantum states, alongside progress on qubit lifetimes; - Integrate with quantum networks, as well as HPC resources; - Increase TRL of ambient electronics that will reduce the complexity of control electronics and energy consumption: - Low temperatures; - Integrated cryoelectronics in close proximity to qubits.
+- The next few years will focus on developing control electronics capable of scaling quantum systems to more than 10,000 qubits.
+This will require innovations in control signal density, multiplexing, and communication feedback loops for error correction Higher density of control channels. - Demonstrate real-time QEC and logical operations between many logical qubits - Improve noise performance of electronic devices that control and readout quantum states, alongside progress on qubit lifetimes. - Integrate with HPC resources, as well as with quantum networks and distributed quantum computing. - Increase TRL of ambient electronics that will reduce the complexity of control electronics and energy consumption: - Low temperatures. - Integrated cryoelectronics in close proximity to qubits.